AdityaNG/VIVIP/README.txt

-VPM - Verilog Package Manager
+VIVP - Verilog Package Manager
 A simple package manager for all your verilog projects

 Installing